PHPSESSID in your URL? Learn to 301 redirect them with PHP

 Coming up next!

-August 02, 2025 Team Yoast is at Attending Pride Amsterdam 2025!
+April 30 - May 01, 2026 Team Yoast is Attending, Speaking, Sponsoring at brighton SEO - April 2026!
 Click through to see who will be there, what we will do, and more!
-See where you can find us next » -
+See where you can find us next

 Discussion (19)